 Remember, the devil is in the details, so below are a few elements you should pay attention to when outlining a customer journey map.

-Personalized Gifts: These might be a bit more expensive, but it may make sense depending on your customer's lifetime value.
+- Personalized Gifts: These might be a bit more expensive, but depending on your customer's lifetime value, it may make sense.
 The higher their customer lifetime value is, the more money they'll generate for your business over time.
 Buying them a nice gift now will end up paying for itself if you continue to retain them as a customer.